-In line with legislation outlined by the Community Infrastructure Levy 2010 (as amended) and the National Planning Policy Framework (NPPF), Sunderland City Council has undertaken a comprehensive review of its approach to securing planning obligations from new development.
-This has been developed alongside the draft Sunderland Local Plan and the policies contained therein.
+In line with legislation outlined by the Community Infrastructure Levy 2010 (as amended) and the National Planning Policy Framework (NPPF) (as amended), Sunderland City Council has undertaken a comprehensive review of its approach to securing planning obligations from new development.
+This has been developed alongside the Sunderland Local Plan and the policies contained therein.

-The City Council secures planning obligations from new development within the city via Section 106 of the Town and Country Planning Act 1990 (as amended).
+The council secures planning obligations from new development within the city via Section 106 of the Town and Country Planning Act 1990 (as amended).
 Developer contributions are sought in order to mitigate the impact of new development and to ensure the development is acceptable in planning terms.
-Planning obligations can be secured to support the delivery of a wide range of infrastructure, facilities and services, the details of the City Council's approach to securing planning obligations is set out within this Supplementary Planning Document (SPD).
+Planning obligations can be secured to support the delivery of a wide range of infrastructure, facilities and services, the details of the council's approach to securing planning obligations is set out within this Supplementary Planning Document (SPD).

-This SPD will specifically supplement Policy ID1: Planning obligations of the Draft Core Strategy and Development Plan 2015-2033 (CSDP).
-In addition it will provide further guidance in relation to the following policies within the draft CSDP:
+This SPD will specifically supplement Policy ID2: Planning Obligations of the Core Strategy and Development Plan 2015-2033 (CSDP).
+In addition, it will provide further guidance in relation to the following policies within the CSDP:

-- SP18: Delivering infrastructure
+- ID1: Delivering infrastructure

-- H3: Affordable housing
+- H2: Affordable homes

 - VC5: Protection and delivery of community facilities and local services

-- NE1: Green infrastructure
+- NE1: Green and blue infrastructure

 - NE2: Biodiversity and geodiversity

 - NE4: Greenspace

-- SP16: Connectivity and transport network
+- SP10: Connectivity and transport network